Wendyz1116/happiness-garden/README.md

 - **Edit entries**: Users can update previous entries to reflect changes or add further thoughts.

 ## Background
 Created from 10.23.2024 to 10.30.2024.
 A week ago I found myself with a bit of free time and a curiosity to learn Kotlin.
-After watching introductory Kotlin YouTube videos, I decided to try working with the language myself by creating a personal app that I have been wanting to make for a while.
+After watching a few introductory Kotlin YouTube videos, I decided to try working with the language myself by creating a personal app that I have been wanting to make for a while.
 I found that regularly reflecting on daily gratitudes and worries has always helped me feel happier and more relaxed.
 Inspired by this, I wanted to design an interactive tool that could make this practice more enjoyable, adding a touch of gamification to a habit that I personally try to do consistently as well.
+The general app idea was inspired by https://habitsgarden.com.

 ## Future Ideas
 - **Expanded entry input**: Allow users to rate their happiness and stress levels each day.
 They will be represented on the info card with the sun and rain emojis.